Analysts Offer Insights on Services Companies: QuoteMedia (OtherQMCI), WNS (WNS) and Kelly Services (KELYA)

 WNS (WNS)

-In a report released today, Vincent Colicchio from Barrington maintained a Buy rating on WNS, with a price target of $84.00.
-The company’s shares closed last Monday at $73.94, close to its 52-week high of $78.07.
+Barrington analyst Vincent Colicchio maintained a Buy rating on WNS today and set a price target of $84.00.
+The company’s shares closed last Monday at $74.21, close to its 52-week high of $78.07.

 According to TipRanks.com, Colicchio is a 5-star analyst with an average return of 24.0% and a 63.9% success rate.
 Colicchio covers the Technology sector, focusing on stocks such as Insight Enterprises, Exlservice Holdings, and Sykes Enterprises.